elliohow/fMRI_ROI_Analysis_Tool/README.md

 │   │   └── ...
 │   └── Scatterplots
 │       └── ...
+│
 ├── Intermediate files
 │   └── (All intermediate files created during analysis) ├── NIFTI_ROI
 │   └── (NIFTI-GZ files used to create the files in the 'Brain_images' folder) ├── Raw_results
 │   └── (JSON files containing non-summarised results for every ROI.
 Used to create the histogram figures and can be used for further statistical tests)
-│
+├── Summarised_results
+│   ├── combined_results.json (created after plot step has been ran.
+Combines results from all other JSON files in this folder)
-├── (JSON files containing summarised results for each ROI) ├── combined_results.json (created after plot step has been ran) ├── config_log.toml (log of settings used for analysis) └── copy_paramValues.csv (will be present if paramValues.csv was created before analysis)
+│   └── (JSON files containing summarised results for each ROI) │
+├── config_log.toml (log of settings used for analysis) └── copy_paramValues.csv (will be present if paramValues.csv was created before analysis)
 ```